-Pivot is the centrally located part that provides support to the freely suspended magnetic needle.
+The pivot is the centrally located part that provides support to the freely suspended magnetic needle.

-3. Lifting Pin and Lifting Lever:
+iii.
+Lifting Pin and Lifting Lever:

 The lifting pin gets pressed as the sight vane is folded.
-The arrangement of lifting pin and lever help to lift the magnetic needle from the pivot point.
-This prevents the damage to the pivot head.
+The arrangement of the lifting pin and lever helps to lift the magnetic needle from the pivot point.
+This prevents damage to the pivot head.

-4. Magnetic Needle:
+iv Magnetic Needle:

-It measures the angle of a line from the magnetic meridian as the needle always points towards north and south pole at the two ends of the needle when freely suspended.
+It measures the angle of a line from the magnetic meridian as the needle always points towards the north and south poles at the two ends of the needle when freely suspended.

-5. Ring or Graduated Circle:
+v.
+Ring or Graduated Circle:

 It is marked from 0 degrees to 360 degrees and is attached to the magnetic needle.

-Prism is used to take the exact readings and is placed exactly opposite to the object vane.
+A prism is used to take the exact readings and is placed exactly opposite to the object vane.
 The hole of the prism is protected from dust and rain by a prism cap.

-7. Object Vane:
+vii.
+Object Vane:

-The object vane is placed diametrically opposite to the prism and eye vane.
-The main purpose of object vane is to sight the object in line with the eyesight.
+The main purpose of an object vane is to sight the object in line with the eyesight.
 It consists of horsehair or black wire.

-8. Eye Vane:
+viii.
+Eye Vane:

-9. Glass Cover:
+ix.
+Glass Cover:

-The glass cover is provided to cover the instrument box.
+A glass cover is provided to cover the instrument box.
 A provided glass cover protects the instrument and is transparent which helps in taking the readings.